sachbhat/sachbhat.github.io/_posts/2018-11-07-income-predicts-test-success.md

 1. What is the effect of pre-school ("Pre-K Readiness") on closing the gap?
 The gap is wide as early as 3rd grade, and it sustains.
 Presumably, if we closed the gap before 3rd grade, it'd stick?

-2. What is the effect of not meeting standards on drop-out rates?
+2. What is effect of being below standard early in an academic career on drop-out rates?
 Do we see personal correlation with failure in, say, 5th grade that predicts dropouts?

-3. How does compound factors affect all of the above (e.g. race + income, homeless + income)?
+3. How does compound factors affect all of the above (e.g. race *plus* low income, homeless *plus* race)?
 When taken together, there is likely some predictive analysis that can help us determine where an individualized educational program, social work, or tutoring is required.

 4. Can we isolate individual schools we think are doing well and see those trends in the data?

 I'd love to encourage a discussion on this.
-I don't have comments on this site, but happy to post on Hacker News to continue the conversation and get your input on what types of data to explore next.
+I don't have comments on this site, but will soon post on Hacker News to continue the conversation and get your input on what types of data to explore next.

+*This post was part of Udacity's Data Science coursework and is currently under review.*

 *Image used under Creative Commons license w/ 0 modification - photo by [Pommiebastards@Flickr](https://www.flickr.com/photos/pommiebastards/4061144276/in/photolist-7bSqGU-328522-2ZjX9c-zZX7jL-ozTGAs-nkHne6-mfKhhe-cLfH7o-7PpMom-4CXUUK-28tngD3-oTP3Uw-dJQeSd-523Hc8-oTPFnD-5xSnjt-FXNaVN-9DBqkh-67SrfN-ubq6Dy-7LgH8g-pbiUeX-7odam7-TmyNoU-9pCubX-26ZnFks-jDetEv-7anUKb-Fbn4X-5YgyKW-aqoZL5-7aF1Fz-7od6pJ-pyvTKB-51VmuA-4UekbF-9zUszY-9MJhMM-aqjRWF-iuBj5C-aqpQ7m-4F1pMZ-26HtRnW-ojcCQn-aqnnk9-aBmJn-bPzaUk-RYp1TV-8UAfit-2bgEGnt)*